Soil Chemistry’s Invisible Dance

-Ray Ward, however, has an entirely different take.
+Ray Ward, however, has a much more optimistic take.
 After reviewing the soil and water tests his lab performed on Kaiser’s samples, and considering them in light of the full scope of the farm’s operation, Ward began to suspect that Kaiser’s critics might be wrong.
 Part of what persuaded him was a single test, which drew soil at two depths from the same hole in Kaiser’s field.
 The test showed the concentrations of nutrients at 0-6 inches to be virtually the same as what could be seen deeper down, at 9-12 inches.
-Since this was a lone test–and one that contradicts what most traditional agronomists and soil scientists believe about how fertilization works–most were inclined to dismiss it.
+Since this was a lone test—and one that contradicts what most traditional agronomists and soil scientists believe about how fertilization works—most were inclined to dismiss it.
 Yet it matches some intriguing recent studies that Ward has witnessed in Nebraska.

-These studies compared fields worked with various kinds of tilling machinery against fields that aren’t tilled at all.
+The Nebraska studies compared fields worked with various kinds of tilling machinery against fields that aren’t tilled at all.
 After several years of cultivation, the researchers tested the soil in each of them at 2-inch increments, all the way down to 10 inches.
 To nearly everyone’s surprise, in the tilled fields, where the machinery vigorously turned and mixed the soil, the nutrients actually traveled downward more slowly than they did in the no-till fields, where no mixing occurred at all.
 The reason, the researchers concluded, is that in the no-till fields, where the soil was left undisturbed, a far greater multitude of soil microbes were able to develop.
 Those microbes then built tiny networks of roads and freeways throughout the soil, enabling them to transport nutrients more quickly and effectively than a plow can.
 “When you open up those pores with no-till,” Ward explains, “this stuff moves faster, because of the worm activity.”
 In other words, what is excessive in one environment may not be in another.
 “Paul has probably developed enough soil to hold these excesses,” Ward says.
 “He can do that now, because he’s still building organic matter.
 But he can’t keep building at this rate or eventually it’s going to spill out.”

 Given Kaiser’s unusual circumstances, Ward isn’t concerned about his high nitrate levels (even at 40-55 ppm).
 But Kaiser’s phosphate numbers still worry him, and nearly everyone else I spoke with.
 And no wonder.
 In mid-January, 2015, 18 researchers reported in the journal Science that pollution from both phosphate and nitrate constitutes one of four changes wrought by human activity over the centuries that is now breaking the “planetary boundaries” that make the earth a safe place to live.
 If that’s not enough to worry you, using too much phosphorus fertilizer–a mistake that many farmers make–contributes to yet another looming problem: depletion of the world’s supplies of phosphorus supplements, all of which are mined.